You collect the rent — but the tenant owns the shopper. That's the relationship to win back.

 We only see footfall, not what shoppers buy.
 How do we get transaction data?

-The CDP aggregates first-party transaction data through receipt upload and card-linking, alongside parking, event check-ins, geolocation, and footfall — building a property-level profile that ties a visit to a sale, which operators historically couldn't attribute.
+The CDP aggregates first-party transaction data through Scan-to-Join receipt upload and card-linking, alongside parking, event check-ins, LBS location, and footfall — building one property-level profile (One ID) that ties a visit to a sale, which operators historically couldn't attribute.

 Why is there no member repurchase or retention metric on this page?